weijiekoh/zkmm/README.md

 yarn dev
 ```

-Finally, run the backend server in a separate terminal.
+Next, run the backend server in a separate terminal.
 Note that you have to
-set the `NODE_PATH` environment variable to a NodeJS binary of version 10 or
+set the `NODE_PATH` environment variable to a Node binary of version 10 or
 above.

 ```